gitkraken/vscode-gitlens/README.md

   - Also supports [remote services with custom domains](#custom-remotes-settings "Jump to Custom Remotes settings"), such as **Bitbucket, Bitbucket Server (previously called Stash), GitHub, GitHub Enterprise, GitLab**
   - *Open Branches in Remote* command (`gitlens.openBranchesInRemote`) &mdash; opens the branches in the supported remote service
   - *Open Branch in Remote* command (`gitlens.openBranchInRemote`) &mdash; opens the current branch commits in the supported remote service
-  - *Open Commit in Remote* command (`gitlens.openCommitInRemote`) &mdash; opens the commit revision of the active line in the supported remote service
+  - *Open Commit in Remote* command (`gitlens.openCommitInRemote`) &mdash; opens the commit revision of the current line in the supported remote service
-  - *Open File in Remote* command (`gitlens.openFileInRemote`) &mdash; opens the active file/revision in the supported remote service
+  - *Open File in Remote* command (`gitlens.openFileInRemote`) &mdash; opens the current file/revision in the supported remote service
   - *Open Repository in Remote* command (`gitlens.openRepoInRemote`) &mdash; opens the repository in the supported remote service

 #### Branch History